netbox-community/netbox/docs/models/wireless/wirelesslink.md

 The security key configured on each client to grant access to the secured wireless LAN.
 This applies only to certain authentication types.

-### Length
+### Distance

-The numeric length of the link, including a unit designation (e.g. 100 meters or 25 feet).
+The numeric distance of the link, including a unit designation (e.g. 100 meters or 25 feet).